onelogin/onelogin-oidc-ruby/Rails/README.md

 # OneLogin OpenId Connect Authentication Flow Sample

-This sample is default Rails 5 app that makes use of the [openid-connect](https://github.com/nov/openid_connect) gem for authenticating users via the OpenId Connect Authentication Flow.
+This sample is default [Ruby on Rails 5](http://rubyonrails.org/) app that makes use of the [openid-connect](https://github.com/nov/openid_connect) gem for authenticating users via the OpenId Connect Authentication Flow.

 The sample tries to keep everything as simple as possible so only implements